-Computer-Aided Governance (CAG) — A Revolution in Automated Decision-Support Systems
+Computer-Aided Governance — A Revolution in Automated Decision-Support Systems

-As you may have already noticed, we at the Commons Stack are truly excited about the potential of computer-aided design tools when building crypto networks.
+There is massive potential in the use of computer-aided design tools in building cryptoeconomic networks.
 Using cadCAD to simulate, test and validate our design decisions before launching code introduces a critical engineering iteration loop that is lacking in the blockchain space today.
 This evolution towards the adoption of a standard token engineering practice is a sign of a maturing industry, and will no doubt lead to higher interoperability of open source components and better results in the long term viability of the public infrastructure protocols being built.
 But the value of these computer-aided design tools has a longer tail than might be easily recognized at this stage.

 When we have simulated economic environments (i.e. cadCAD) with analytic feedback loops closing the circle on outcomes achieved (i.e. the Commons Analytics Dashboard, a planned component of the Commons Stack), we are setting ourselves up for algorithmic decision making on another level entirely — something we are calling Computer-Aided Governance (CAG).

 What is Computer-Aided Governance?

 An easy way to define CAG is to distinguish it from what it is not.
 CAG is not governance by computers.
 It is very important to us that humans stay in charge — we just also want them to be well-informed!